KiltedCode/khandaria-campaign/characters/README.md

 `Qa'dat` has an armadillo familiar known as `Ra'tar`.
 He doesn't know the common word for "armadillo" so he calls it a "turtle rabbit" as the best translation he has (meta: this is what Aztec word for armadillo translates to).
 He is 2 feet 7 inches long, weighing only roughly 10 pounds.
 He enjoys eating insects, grubs, earthworms,  and termites.
 He is not picky so will eat mushrooms, fruits, seeds, and eggs as well.

+Learn more about his history and the tribe through [Qa'dat's backstory](/characters/qadat-notes/backstory.md).

 # Former Party Members

 ## Gronk